There Is Learning in Leaving

 And if we are honest, it is hard to leave.
 Not because of the job itself, but because of the people.

-So when teachers do move, switch schools, change grades, or start over, it can feel like something went wrong.
+So when teachers move schools, change grades, or start over somewhere new, it can feel like something went wrong.

 Sometimes it did.